 Mr. Katz is a graduate of Brandeis University and New York University School of Law.

-Elizabeth A. Cooper is a Partner in the Firm’s Corporate Department and serves as one of the Firm’s Hiring Partners.
-Elizabeth’s practice focuses on mergers and acquisitions and other corporate transactions, with an emphasis on transactions for banks and other financial institutions.
+Elizabeth A. Cooper is a Partner in the Firm’s Corporate Department.
+Elizabeth’s diverse practice focuses on mergers and acquisitions, joint ventures, investments, recapitalizations and other corporate transactions.

-Representative M&A transactions in the financial services area on which Elizabeth has advised include:
+Recent strategic M&A transactions on which Elizabeth has advised include:

-Elizabeth also represented the U.S. Treasury in connection with structuring and documenting its $250 billion program for purchasing equity in U.S. financial institutions under TARP and in connection with its equity investments in Citigroup and Bank of America.
+In addition, Elizabeth represented the U.S. Treasury in connection with structuring and documenting its $250 billion program for purchasing equity in U.S. financial institutions under TARP and in connection with its equity investments in Citigroup and Bank of America.

 Elizabeth joined Simpson Thacher following her graduation in 2001 from Columbia Law School, where she was a James Kent Scholar.
 She received her A.B., cum laude, in 1997 from Harvard University.
 She is admitted to practice in New York and is a member of the Association of the Bar of New York City.